z0loy/Office365-SharePoint/SharePoint Column Formatting/value-conditional-format/README.md

-# Conditional formatting based on the value of a status column
+# Conditional formatting based on the value of an Issue status column

 ## Summary
 Here we applied conditional formatting to a choice fields that contain a fixed set of values.
 The following example applies different classes depending on whether the value of the field is: